- What is Language in Motion?

 You will work with the LiM coordinator and a Salem-Keizer teacher to narrow the focus of your presentation.
 Topics may include geography, language, history, food, music, dance, current events, youth culture, educational journey, and much more.

 No teaching experience is needed to participate!
+Early in the semester there are information sessions to help you prepare.
 All you need is enthusiasm for your international experience, the ability to work with others, and an interest in teaching or presenting to a classroom of students.

-You can contact the program coordinator Nomi Pearce via email at firstname.lastname@example.org, or in person at the University Center, 2nd floor.
+You can contact a program coordinator via email at firstname.lastname@example.org, or in person at the University Center, 2nd floor.